- Communication Studies

 - Travel and study during the junior or senior year

-- Opportunities to present at state, regional, and national meetings
+- Opportunities to present at state, regional, and national conferences

 The James W. Wilson Center and Flowers Hall on the College’s main campus house the Communication Studies program, with facilities for small group meetings, guest speakers, interactive media, and professional presentations.